 The new CCS immediately partnered with the American CueSports Alliance (ACS) so that CCS Members would be able to also compete in annual US National Championships held in Las Vegas.

-The Governing Body for all Billiards here, the Canadian Billiards & Snooker Association (CBSA), exclusively recognizes the CCS as the official sanctioning organization for Amateur Pool League Play and Related Championships in Canada.
+This was soon followed by the Governing Body for all Billiards here, the Canadian Billiards & Snooker Association (CBSA), exclusively recognizing the CCS as the official sanctioning organization for Pool League Play and Related Championships in Canada.